fmthoma/functional-data-structures-talk/README.md

     ┌───┬───┬───┬───┬───┬───┬───┬───┬───┬───┬───┬───┬───┬───┬───┬───┐
     │ 1*│ 2 │ 3 │ 4 │ 5 │ 6 │ 7 │ 8 │ 9*│   │   │   │   │   │   │   │
     └───┴───┴───┴───┴───┴───┴───┴───┴───┴───┴───┴───┴───┴───┴───┴───┘

+Account three credits for inserting element `m` into a list of length `N`:
+* One paid directly for actually storing the element
+* One saved for copying it to the next larger array
+* One saved for copying element `m - 2^(N-1)` to the next larger array

 When reaching the size limit, we have exactly one credit per cell to be copied.
 In other words, the resizing operation has already been paid for!